testcontainers/testcontainers-java/docs/modules/databases/neo4j.md

 !!! warning
     the `withEnterpriseEdition` method is deprecated because it was implicitly changing the image tag to be always version 4.4.

-This creates a Testcontainers based on the Docker image build with the Enterprise version of the defined tag.
+This creates a Testcontainers container based on the Docker image build with the Enterprise version of the defined tag.
 The call to `withEnterpriseImage` adds the required environment variable that you accepted the terms and condition of the enterprise version.
 You accept those by adding a file named `container-license-acceptance.txt` to the root of your classpath containing the text `neo4j:<tag>-enterprise` in one line.